sperinck/sperinck.github.io/index.md

-I'm a lapsed mathematician sneaking his way into neuroscience.
-I am interested in the neural correlates of psychedelic states and the OpenWorm project.
+I'm a mathematician interested in using mathematical methods to solve problems in neuroscience.
+I also tutor mathematics and physics up to A-level in Reading.
 I'm currently an MSc Psychology student at the University of Reading.
 Prior to this I read Mathematics at Corpus Christi College, University of Oxford.

 ----------------